kartik-venugopal/aural-player/README.md

 The following bugs are known and fixes are planned.
 If you find any additional bugs, please feel free to report them in  the "Issues" section right here on GitHub.

-- Sometimes, when shuffling a playlist, the app crashes.
-Not sure when this bug was introduced, but it never showed up on macOSSierra, but shows up on macOS High Sierra.
 - On very rare conditions, the app crashes on startup due to an array indexing being performed out of range.
 This is due to a very subtle sneaky race condition in the playlist loading code.
 - When modal dialogs such as file browsing dialogs are open, hitting the Cmd/Shift key along with arrows invokes corresponding menu items, instead of acting on the dialog.

 ### Recent updates

+- **10/09/2018: New release:**

+  * Bug fixes:
+    * **Crash when shuffling / moving tracks**: When a new shuffle sequence is started or tracks are moved up/down within the playlist, app crashes.
+This has been fixed.
+    * **System beep when scrolling through playlist**: When scrolling through the playlist with the arrow keys, the app produces annoying system beeps.
+This has been fixed.

 - **10/05/2018: New release:**